Sahildhillon0/nvim/README.md

 4. **Keymaps and Aliases**: Custom key mappings and aliases are defined to speed up your workflow.
 You can modify them to suit your needs.

 ---

-You can copy this Markdown code and save it as `README.md` in your repository.
-Let me know if you need further assistance!